Markusgp/Untangle/README.md

 If you ran the application in docker, you need to run `docker exec untangled /bin/bash -c "cd react-app; npm start"`

 </details>

 ---

-## Note
-If you are running the app locally these are the files/directories that will go in your source project
-- qlpack.yml (codeql dependencies)
-- codeql (codeql queries)
-- codeql-database-java (the codeql database)

-It is also worth to note that if something goes wrong, you might see some previous data from a prior execution, or the test data provided by us.
-Therefore, it is a good practice if you wish to run analysis on another project or an updated project, that you delete the contents of `src/codeql-data` to not get any mix-ups

----